okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/customize-tokens-static/static-whitelist/index.md

 ---
 title: Add a Groups claim with a static whitelist
 ---

 You can create a static whitelist when you need to set group whitelists on a per-application basis.
 For example, you have a large number of Groups.
 Every time a Groups claim is created, you don't want to run through all of your Groups if only 20 Groups apply to your app.

 This process optionally uses Okta's flexible app profile, which accepts any JSON-compliant content, to create a whitelist of Groups that can then easily be referenced.

-The following pages walk you through creating a Groups claim, assigning a group whitelist to your client app, and configuring a Groups claim that references a whitelist for the authorization server that you want to use.
+The following sections walk you through creating a Groups claim, assigning a group whitelist to your client app, and configuring a Groups claim that references a whitelist for the authorization server that you want to use.

 For this example, we're configuring just one group (the IT group) for simplicity.
 This group has a group ID of: `00goeudyucv6CcaeV0h7` and the OpenID Connect client used has a client ID of: `0oaoesxtxmPf08QHk0h7`.

 ## Get the group IDs

 Send a request to `https://${yourOktaDomain}/api/v1/groups` and collect the IDs for all of the Groups that you want to whitelist.

 **Request Example**